International-Data-Spaces-Association/IDS-AppStore/docs/pages/deployment/configuration-of-app-store.md

 You need to change `appstore.example.org` to your **Harbor Registry URL**.

-# Deployment App Store as a SSL/HTTPS Standalone Server
+# Deployment App Store as an SSL/HTTPS Standalone Server

-To have Appstore working with its full-functionalities, AppStore needs to be installed on a separate server with correct IDS certificate and an SSL certificate which is generated for this server with its specific domain name.
-An SSL certificate can be created from any of the internet Certificate Authorities or maybe you can contact your network Admin if you have one at your company.
+To have Appstore working with its full-functionalities, AppStore needs to be installed on a standalone server with a valid IDS certificate and a valid SSL certificate which are generated for this server with its specific domain name.
+An SSL certificate can be created from any of the Internet Certificate Authorities or maybe you can contact your network/system admin at your company for this purpose.

-For enabling SSL for the Appstore server, we will use the folder deploy/local under the GitHub AppStore repo.
+For enabling SSL on Appstore server, we will use the folder deploy/local under the GitHub AppStore repo.
 Docker and Docker-compose will be used for deployment.
 You can using this link [here](https://docs.docker.com/engine/install/) to install docker and for docker-compose installation [this link](https://docs.docker.com/compose/install/) can be used.

 1. After finishing the configurations under application.properties, a docker image for this AppStore needs to be created.
 You can use the following command on the root directory of the AppStore directory:
 ```